 - Training: The dog passed the IFT screening test and will stay at the Training School.
 Medical screening and assignment to an instructor will occur over the next few weeks.

 - Breeder Evaluation: Exceptional qualities were identified, and the dog will stay at the Canine Development Center Breeding Kennel for medical screening and further temperament evaluations.

 - Further Evaluation: Additional temperament evaluations will be done to determine the best career path for the dog.
 The Regional Manager will be in touch as soon as more information is available.

 - Release/Alternate Career: It has been determined that the dog’s temperament or health make it better suited for an alternative career such as detection work or as a cherished family pet (see Adoption)

-Please Note: this DVD is the Property of Guiding Eyes for the Blind and is intended for personal viewing only.
+Please Note: this video is the Property of Guiding Eyes for the Blind and is intended for personal viewing only.
 It cannot be displayed on any public websites or social media, or distributed without the written permission of Guiding Eyes.